pivotal/docs-tap/services-toolkit/reference/terminology-and-user-roles.hbs.md

 They provide a way to describe classes, that is, categories, of service instances.

 A service instance class enables service instances belonging to the class to be discovered.
-They come in one of two varieties - pool-based or provisioner-based:
+They come in one of two varieties: pool-based or provisioner-based.

 - Claims for pool-based classes are fulfilled by selecting a service instance from a pool.
 - Claims for provisioner-based classes are fulfilled by provisioning new service instances.